kennydude/npm/doc/files/package.json.md

 ## dependencies

-Dependencies are specified with a simple object of package name to version range.
+Dependencies are specified with a simple object that maps package name to version range.
 The version range is a string which has one or more space-separated descriptors.
 Dependencies can also be identified with a tarball or git URL.